tibia-oce/infrastructure/README.md

 [Terraform Cloud](https://www.hashicorp.com/products/terraform) handles the locking and consistency of state files, which helps prevent issues that might arise from multiple users or processes trying to modify the state simultaneously.

 ### GitOps
 [Argo](https://argo-cd.readthedocs.io/en/stable/) watches the definitions in the kubernetes folder and makes the changes to the clusters based on the state of the Git repository.
-[Renovate](https://github.com/renovatebot/renovate) watches the entire repository looking for dependency updates, when they are found a PR is automatically created.
-When some PRs are merged Flux applies the changes to the cluster.
+[Renovate](https://github.com/renovatebot/renovate) watches the repository looking for dependency updates, when they are found a PR is automatically created.
+When some PRs are merged Argo applies the changes to the cluster.

 ### Core Components

 - [cert-manager](https://github.com/cert-manager/cert-manager): Creates SSL certificates for services in the cluster.
 - [cilium](https://github.com/cilium/cilium): Internal Kubernetes container networking interface.
-- [cloudflared](https://github.com/cloudflare/cloudflared): Enables Cloudflare secure access to certain ingresses.
 - [traefik](https://doc.traefik.io/traefik/): Kubernetes nodeport ingress controller using Traefik as a proxy and load balancer.
+- [nginx](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/): an OS level pass-through proxy to support cloud integration
+- ~~[cloudflared](https://github.com/cloudflare/cloudflared): Enables Cloudflare secure access to certain ingresses.~~

 <br>